determinedWaffle/ThumbsCheck/_CONTRIBUTING.md

 This is just to help you organize your process

 - [ ] Did I cut my work branch off of master (don't cut new branches from existing feature brances)?
-- [ ] Did I follow the correct naming convention for my branch?
 - [ ] Is my branch focused on a single main change?
  - [ ] Do all of my changes directly relate to this change?
 - [ ] Did I rebase the upstream master branch after I finished all my work?
 - [ ] Did I write a clear pull request message detailing what changes I made?
+- [ ] Did I include the keywords FIXES, RESOLVES or CLOSES plus the issue number in my pull request?
 - [ ] Did I get a code review?
  - [ ] Did I make any requested changes from that code review?